ngouti/meetup_education_frontend/README.md

 ## Run the app

-In the project directory, you can run:
+After you run the backend server, in the project directory, you can run:

 ###  `npm install && npm start`

 Runs the app in the development mode.<br>
+It'll ask if you want to change ports since port 3000 will be used by the rails server.
+Enter yes.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.